Sentry.io

 - in that field enter all the domains you will use for your project

-domain as well as two subdomains foo.example.com
+domain to your allowlist as well as two subdomains foo.example.com

-and bar.excample.com
+and bar.example.com

 If you deploy on Vercel you might want to add a wildcard for the *.vercel.app